 You want to avoid cat food heavy in carbohydrates, including wheat and corn.
 These ingredients are often called "fillers" because cats don't need them in their diet.
 In fact, it's often what makes cats overweight or allergic to their food.

 When it comes to treats, the choice is up to you and your kitty.
-If you want to give your feline a boost to their overall well-being, try adding some CBD capsules for cats to their favorite food or snack.
-Simply open the capsule and sprinkle as little or as much CBD as you like!
+If you want to give your feline a boost to their overall well-being, try some CBD capsules for cats or you can use CBD oil to add to their favorite food or snack!

 Children & Other Pets

 The Arabian Mau doesn't take kindly to new cats.
 Consider adopting two cats at once — preferably while they are both kittens — to avoid conflict later on.
 With proper introductions, this breed can get used to a new cat being in their territory.
 Just make sure to have a plan and supervise the cats' first few meetings.

 The friendly and loving Arabian Mau gets along great with children.
 Kids will love playing with this energetic hunter, watching them chase down toys endlessly.
 It also doesn't mind being on a leash, meaning supervised children will love playing with them outside, too.

 More About This Breed